leigh-perry/log4zio/README.md

-# Log4zio
+# log4zio

 # Introduction

-This logging library targets error-free composability.
+This library targets error-free, composable logger creation.

-1. This interface assumes that the user doesn't want to experience logging failures.
+1. The `log4zio` interface assumes that the user doesn't want to experience logging failures.
 Logging is most important under failure conditions, so it is best to log via a fallback mechanism rather than fail altogether.

 1. The library lets the user create a new logging capability by composing refinements on top of a base logging implementation.

-## Contravariant logging
+## Contravariant composition

-For instance, if you have a simple logger to the console, you can create a logger that includes a timestamp on every message.
+Contravariant composition allows you to, if you have a simple-text console logger, create a logger that includes a timestamp on every message.
-Or you can create a logger that encodes as JSON, writing the JSON data out to a string logger.
+Or, it means that you can create a logger that encodes as JSON, writing the JSON data out to a string logger.
-Alternatively, you can create a logger that accepts only a specialised `SafeString` data type for its log messages – this is easy since the `SafeString` can be converted to `String` for the final log-writing phase.
+Alternatively, you can create a logger that accepts only a specialised `SafeString` data type for its log messages.
+Implementing this is easy since the `SafeString` can be converted to `String` for the log-writing phase.
+Or perhaps all your log messages take the form of an integer code, and you want to be able to merely call `log.info(101)` to write whatever that means to your log.

-This compositional behaviour is that of a *contravariant functor*.
+This compositional behaviour is that of a *contravariant functor* for the `LogMedium` class.
 `Contravariant` functors are characterised by the `contramap` method:

 ```scala
   def contramap[B](f: B => A): LogMedium[B] = ...
 ```

+It says, if you have a `LogMedium` for type `A`, contramap will give you a `LogMedium` for any `B`, so long as you can convert your `B` to an `A`.

 # Components